Skip to main content

 Weekly reviewsHighVery HighStructured reflections surfacing calendar-aware risk factors and broader narratives

-Passive signals are also captured without handler effort: response latency, override frequency, activity patterns, and which agent recommendations are consistently accepted or rejected.
-Across thousands of handlers, these behavioral signals reveal collective preferences that no individual handler articulates explicitly.
+Passive signals are also captured without trader effort: response latency, override frequency, activity patterns, and which agent recommendations are consistently accepted or rejected.
+Across thousands of traders, these behavioral signals reveal collective preferences that no individual trader articulates explicitly.

 Bring Your Own LLM

-Handlers connect their own API key from any major inference provider (Anthropic, OpenAI, Gemini, DeepSeek, or others).
-The agent code supports any OpenAI-compatible endpoint, giving handlers full control over model selection and billing.
+Traders connect their own API key from any major inference provider (Anthropic, OpenAI, Gemini, DeepSeek, or others).
+The agent code supports any OpenAI-compatible endpoint, giving traders full control over model selection and billing.
 No third-party middleware sits between the agent and the inference provider.
-Under normal usage, daily inference costs per agent remain well below $1 at current model pricing.